m-haisham/larawiz/README.md

 Before running the Larawiz script, ensure the following environment variables are set or provided as input during execution:

-- `ALERT_EMAIL`: Your email address for receiving alerts.
+- ALERT_EMAIL: Your email address for receiving alerts.
-- `LARAVEL_REPO_URL`: The URL of your Laravel application repository on GitHub.
+- LARAVEL_REPO_URL: The URL of your Laravel application repository on GitHub.
-- `DOMAIN_NAME`: The domain name for configuring Nginx.
+- DOMAIN_NAME: The domain name for configuring Nginx.

 Optionally, you can set the following environment variable to skip input prompts and use predefined values:

-- `SKIP_INPUT`: Set to "true" to skip input prompts.
+- SKIP_INPUT: Set to "true" to skip input prompts.
-- `SSH_KEY_PRIVATE`: The private SSH key for accessing GitHub repositories.
+- SSH_KEY_PRIVATE: The private SSH key for accessing GitHub repositories.
-- `SSH_KEY_PUBLIC`: The public SSH key for accessing GitHub repositories.
+- SSH_KEY_PUBLIC: The public SSH key for accessing GitHub repositories.

 ## Usage